-2.744 is a project-centered course focused on the design of products that are well-matched to user needs, with an emphasis on the user experience, product form, human factors, and marketplace realities.
-The project provides opportunities to develop individual design skills while working in a small team and broadening your design perspective.
-Projects are also chosen so that there is the possibility of realizing a real product.
+2.744 is a project-centered course focused on the design of products that are well-matched to user needs, with an emphasis on user experience, product form, human factors, and marketplace realities.
+The course focuses on providing opportunities to develop individual design skills while working in a small team and broadening your design perspective.
+Projects are also chosen so that it is not a stretch for your work to become real.

 Lectures detail a variety of design techniques and provide an introduction to industrial design from an engineering viewpoint.
 Design skills using both traditional and rapid prototyping tools are developed and most lectures involve practice design activities.
 In contrast to 2.009 or 15.783J,